"I will build my church; and the gates of hell shall not prevail against it."Daniel 7:21 says

 First off it doesn't matter if it makes logical sense to us or not.
 This is how The Bible defines things.

-But I'd point at that the persecutions against The Church have always only made it grow.
+But I'd point out that the persecutions against The Church have always only made it grow.
 And I believe that will include our persecution during the first half of the 70th Week which Jesus describes happening before The Abomination of Desolation in Matthew 24.
 Martyr means Witness, seeing people die for their Faith has only inspired others to accept that Faith.
 That is why we have always Prevailed even when they've killed us.

 But during the Day of The LORD in Revelation 15-18 most of the world will have accepted The Mark.
 And The Beast will control everything, so I really don't even expect the executions during this period to be Public.
 So the murders of believers during this period may well not inspire Salvation in anyone else.